renovatebot/renovate/docs/usage/self-hosted-experimental.md

 - They can be removed at any time
 - They are options for Renovate's internal use to validate they work as intended

-Experimental options which are commonly used and for which there is no external solution in sight should be replaced with official options ("Who is doing the replacing here?
-Renovate bot team or end-user?").
+Experimental options which are commonly used and for which there is no external solution in sight can be converted to a official configuration option by the Renovate bot developers.

 Use experimental options at your own risk.
 We do not follow Semantic Versioning for any experimental option.